Projeto Portinari

-The Projeto Portinari (Portinari Project) was established by João Candido Portinari with initial support from FINEP and resources from FNDCT, in 2 April 1979, with the PUC-RJ, for the rescue of Candido Portinari's work and its placing in public access.
+The Projeto Portinari (Portinari Project) was established by João Candido Portinari with initial support from FINEP and resources from FNDCT, on 2 April 1979, with the PUC-RJ, for the rescue of Candido Portinari's work and its placing in public access.

 History

 Historical context

 In the years after the end of the Brazilian military dictatorship, several initiatives emerged to rescue Brazilian history, with the movement of Diretas Já and the return of those exiled by the dictatorship.

 Origin

 In 1967, after 10 years living abroad and taking care of his academic formation, João Candido Portinari returned to Brazil, at the invitation of PUC-RJ to establish the Mathematics Department, of which he became director the following year.
-As much as at first he preferred to distance himself from his father's work, he came close to seeing that his memory was being forgotten a mere 17 years after the painter's death and impacted after revisiting the Van Gogh Museum in 1978, in the following year within PUC-RJ, he established the Projeto Portinari in a office loaned by Américo Jacobina Lacombe, president from the Fundação Rui Barbosa.
+As much as at first he preferred to distance himself from his father's work, he came close to seeing that his memory was being forgotten a mere 17 years after the painter's death and impacted after revisiting the Van Gogh Museum in 1978, in the following year within PUC-RJ, he established the Projeto Portinari in an office loaned by Américo Jacobina Lacombe, president from the Fundação Rui Barbosa.
 In 1980, PUC-RJ finally officially welcomed the project.
 In the same year, a Globo Repórter documentary about the painter directed by Eduardo Coutinho was made by Rede Globo in partnership with the Portinari Project.

 Until that time, as indicated in the O Globo article, Portinari, the painter: A famous unknown, more than 95% from the painter's work was out of public access, and the whereabouts of most of the works were unknown to the extent that the "Museum of Modern Art of New York had more information about Portinari than all the Brazilian institutions gathered", according to the founder.

 Initially he based himself on documents from his father and those he inherited from his mother, who had been a memorialist in Portinari's history and for more than a decade Varig has subsidized its international trips.
 The first 25 years were dedicated to the search of the artist's works in Brazil and beyond, where the project received support from Rede Globo, Correios and Itamaraty.
 Around 5,400 works were gathered (in 2000, 200 works were considered false and 500 were not located), 25,000 documents and a 130-hour Oral History Program of later digitized interviews and a Catalogue raisonné, whose founder claims to be the first of an artist in all of Latin America, and the South of Ecuador.

 After the cataloguing phase, the project started to do educational activities, mainly focused on children and teenagers.